lunarphp/lunar/docs/src/upgrading.md

 'disable_variants' => false,
 ```

+If your storefront already supports variants, you do not need to change anything.

 ---

 If you are using the scout `Searchable` trait.
 Make sure to change this to GetCandy's if you want to tap into the Model Observers.